saurabhje/grunty-coding-agent/README.md

 - Run commands to verify changes did not break anything
 - Chain multiple tool calls together to complete a task autonomously

-## What it does not use

-- LangChain
-- LlamaIndex
-- Any agent orchestration framework

 Just Python and the Groq API.